 In an online search through the National Guideline Clearinghouse, only two general non-disease-specific guidelines out of more than 100 different clinical guidelines address genetic counseling and testing.

-A recently updated practice parameter from the American Academy of Child and Adolescent Psychiatry (AACAP) offers revised guidelines for assessing and treating children and adolescents (at or younger than 17 years of age) with Autism Spectrum Disorder (ASD).
+Two updated practice guidelines come from American Academy of Pediatrics (AAP) and the American Academy of Child and Adolescent Psychiatry (AACAP) offers recommendations for assessing and treating children and adolescents (at or younger than 17 years of age) with Autism Spectrum Disorder (ASD).
+ASD is a group of neurodevelopment disorders defined by continuing behaviors noted in early childhood.

 AIM Specialty Health® (AIM) issued updated guidelines on polysomnography and home sleep testing in 2019.
 AIM promotes safe, cost-effective and appropriate specialty services.
 Guidelines are devised based on grading of evidence.